ravi9/openvino-wiki/GoogleSummerOfCode.md

 Android demo application with object detection functionality.
 Any model (or several models) from the [list](https://github.com/openvinotoolkit/open_model_zoo/blob/master/demos/object_detection_demo/cpp/models.lst) supported by the plugin could be used.

 **Skills required/preferred:**
-* practical experience with developing Java apps for Android
-* at least a basic understanding of computer vision and deep learning technologies, enough to run a network and make it run at real-time speed
+Practical experience with developing Java apps for Android, at least a basic understanding of computer vision and deep learning technologies, enough to run a network and make it run at real-time speed

 **Mentors:**
 Alexander Nesterov